okubikeemeka/Customer-insight-and-product-sales-analysis/README.md

 - Sales territories and marketing campaign optimization.

 # Data information
 The database used for this project is **Microsoft SQL Adventureworks 2019** which tests and demonstrates different Microsoft SQL server functionalities.
-Some of the tables from which relevant data were extracted include: a) Customer b) SalesOrderHeader c) SalesOrderDetail d) SalesTerritory e) Person f) Product e) Product category, etc.

-See link to database: <https://Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak>
+See link to database: <https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks2019.bak>

 # Data analysis and visualization
 **Azure Data Studio** was utilized for the SQL database queries and data analysis.
 The necessary information were extracted and the resulting outputs were saved and exported as **MS Excel** files in order to advance the ETL (Extraction, Transformation and Load) processes.
-**Power BI Query editor** was used to confirm total validity of the data and the visualization dashboards were created using **Power BI**.
+**Power BI Query editor** was used to transform and confirm total validity of the data, after which the files were loaded into **Power BI** for creation of the visualization dashboards.

 # Addressing the various business objectives:
 # a) Customer segmentation